erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 	stage: Used to copy files and create a directory structure that mirrors the distribution
 	dist: Used to create the distribution that will be given to others
 	deploy: Used to deploy the distribution to a location
-	clean: Used to remove everything that all of the other targets created
+	clean: Used to remove everything that all of the other targets created, expect deploy

 	The default implementation of these targets, excluding init and clean, do nothing.
 	The reason that they exist is to make it easy to define only the targets that are